peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter4.rst

 .. _model_physics:

+.. |cam| replace:: CAM6.0

 Model Physics
 =============

-As stated in chapter [chap:coupling], the total parameterization package in consists of a sequence of components, indicated by
+As stated in chapter [chap:coupling], the total parameterization package in |cam| consists of a sequence of components, indicated by

 .. math::